force-h2020/force-bdss/doc/source/design.rst

 ----------

 The ``IOperation`` interface defines the requirements for an operation that can be performed by the BDSS.
-Currently we have 2 classes that are able to provide this
+The ``BaseOperation`` class provides this interface and contains useful routines that are used to set up both internal and external communication routes.
-interface: ``EvaluateOperation`` and ``OptimizeOperation``.
+Currently we have 2 subclasses of this base class: ``EvaluateOperation`` and ``OptimizeOperation``.

 .. image:: _images/evaluate_operation.svg